-UC Davis has met the green spend goal for cleaning supplies.
+UC Davis has met the minimum green spend target for cleaning supplies (75% is the preferred goal in this category).

 - 50% of all new light-duty fleet vehicles purchased at each campus will be zeroemission or hybrid by 2025 - Reduce SOV commute rate to no more than 40% of employees and no more than 30% of all employees and students by 2050.
 (In other words, 60% of employees and 70% of employees and students will use alternative commute modes to get to campus)